lume/element-behaviors/README.md

 Any number of behaviors can be applied to an element.
-If we define three behaviors, "foo", "bar", and "baz" using `elementBehaviors.define()`, we can apply all of them to an element as a space-separated list in the `has` attribute:
+If we define three behaviors, "foo", "bar", and "baz" using `elementBehaviors.define()`, we can apply all of them to an element as a space-separated list in the element's `has` attribute:

 ```html
 <script>